 Authentic Movement is a mindfulness based movement practice.
-It is done in a dance studio with individuals, and groups.
-In this practice, physical movement can create a bridge between the implicit and explicit memory.
+Authentic Movement is practiced in a dance studio with individuals, and groups.
+In Authentic Movement practice, physical movement can create a bridge between the implicit and explicit memory.
 This can create the possibility to explore internal material, as well as the relationship between the inside and outside, seeing and being seen.
 As people commit to the process of Authentic Movement, slowly, many find that they begin to bring the formless into form, the unspoken begins to be spoken, and the unseen, begins to be visible.

 The Form Mary Whitehouse, the founder of Authentic Movement said “When the movement was simple and inevitable, not to be changed no matter how limited or partial, it became what I called “authentic” it could be recognized as genuine, belonging to that person.
 There is a necessary attitude of inner openness, a kind of capacity for listening to one’s self.… It is made possible only by concentration and patience.”